-Dr Maurizio Bragagni OBE is a Freeman of the City of London, industrialist, public servant and consultant involved in various socio-economic sectors in the UK and elsewhere globally.
+Dr Maurizio Bragagni OBE is a Freeman of the City of London, industrialist, public servant, and consultant involved in various socio-economic sectors in the UK and globally.
 Dr Maurizio Bragagni OBE founded a charity to help the most disadvantaged people by giving them access to quality education and has a strong interest in politics, history and diplomacy, on which he writes and publishes.
 These interests have led him to work in industry, politics and public relations, holding various public and private positions in the UK and elsewhere.

-Today, serving as Honorary Senior Visiting fellow at CASS Business School in London, Dr Maurizio Bragagni OBE is teaching sustainable development, family business, and history.
+Today, serving as Honorary Senior Visiting Fellow at CASS Business School in London, Dr Maurizio Bragagni OBE is teaching sustainable development, family business, and history.
 He has won several national and international awards and prizes during his career.

 Dr Maurizio Bragagni OBE’s motto, “Nihil difficile volenti” (nothing is impossible for those who want it), is based on a similar one by Cicero, and is intended to affirm that with willpower, obstacles are easily overcome, and difficulties are overcome.